telerik/ajax-docs/controls/calendar/getting-started/structure.md

-The diagram below shows the element structure of **RadCalendar**.
+The diagram below shows the element structure of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx).
 The control elements are described below.
 ![RadCalendar structure](images/RadcalendarStructure.png)

 * **Title Bar** - displays the selected date range (month and year) as well as the navigation buttons.
 The appearance of both the [title]({%slug calendar/functionality/title-settings%}) and [navigation buttons]({%slug calendar/functionality/navigation-controls-settings%}) can be customized.